ECS153/final-project-chatsignal/README.md

   * `patch.js` <br />
     This is a helper function that has to do with AWS websocket API.
 This patch is needed in order to successfully POST a message to a connected client with his/her connection id.

+  * `keySharing.js` <br />
+    This function is used to send the generator, original key and number of connected users to all connected users.
+The original key is a 256 bit prime number, and the generator is 2.
+This function runs every time a new user connects so that they key generatioon process starts off the same for all users.

+  * `keyExchange.js` <br />
+    This function is used to pass the user generated public keys in a circular fashion.
+After generating a public key, each user sends that key along with a number that represents the number of remaining rounds of key passing.
+This number is decremented by this function, and then sent, along with the public key, to the user next to the calling user.
+In this context, the "next" user is the user whose connection ID is stored after the calling user.
+In the case that there is no user connection stored after the calling user, it is sent to the first stored user.

+  * `requestConnectionID.js` <br />
+    This function is called as soon as the user connects to the websocket.
+It returns to the caller the connection ID associated with their session.
+This connection ID is used by later functions on the client side.